The Wild will be well-represented at the NHL’s inaugural 4 Nations Face-Off.

 This is a first-of-its-kind event that will pit NHLers from Canada, Finland, Sweden and the United States against each other in a seven-game tournament that replaces this season’s All-Star Game.

-Bell Centre in Montreal and TD Garden in Boston will host the action, which begins Feb.
+Bell Centre in Montreal and TD Garden in Boston will play host to the action, which begins Feb.
 12. The championship game is Feb.
 20, and each country selected 20 skaters and three goalies to compete.

 Gustavsson’s inclusion was a no-brainer.